sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ## First time boot

+### Board state

 Power the M1s Dock, screen displays what the camera captures.

-Press `S1_Button` or `S2_button` the number on the right top of the screen changes, which is the brightness of the LED.
+Press `S1_Button` or `S2_button` the number on the right top of the screen changes, which is the brightness percentage of the LED.

 ![default_firmware](./../../../../zh/maix/m1s/other/assets/start/default_firmware.jpg)

+This is the state of 50% LED brightness.

 ![led_brghtness](./../../../../zh/maix/m1s/other/assets/start/led_brghtness.jpg)

+### OTG PORT

 > A virtual removable disk with 3MB storage capacity is on your computer if you connect this board with your computer via TypeC OTG port on this board.